FACTBOX-Olympics-Russian athletes affected by Rio bans

 On Tuesday, the federation said that 17 entered rowers and two of the coxes did not meet conditions to take part but six Russian rowers were cleared for Rio.

 SAILING - World Sailing has provisionally confirmed the participation of six athletes from Russia for the Games.
-Pavel Sozykin was the lone athlete banned from competing in Rio.
+Pavel Sozykin was the lone athlete banned from competing.

 SHOOTING - The International Shooting Federation (ISSF) has cleared all 18 Russian shooters to compete at the Games.